-ASCIA Generic Action and First Aid Plans for Anaphylaxis now include QR codes
+ASCIA General Action and First Aid Plans for Anaphylaxis now include QR codes

-With the widespread use of QR codes, and two brands of adrenaline (epinephrine) injector devices now available, a QR code has been added to the generic version of the red ASCIA Action Plan for Anaphylaxis and the generic version of the orange ASCIA First Aid Plan for Anaphylaxis.
+With the widespread use of QR codes, and two brands of adrenaline (epinephrine) injector devices now available, a QR code has been added to the general version of the red ASCIA Action Plan for Anaphylaxis and the general version of the orange ASCIA First Aid Plan for Anaphylaxis.

 The QR code links to a new ASCIA webpage www.allergy.org.au/hp/anaphylaxis/how-to-give-injector which includes instructions for both EpiPen® and Anapen®.
-Please note that the generic versions with QR codes are not intended to replace the device specific plans for EpiPen® and Anapen®
+Please note that device specific plans for EpiPen® and Anapen® are still available.

-The generic ASCIA plans with QR codes are now available on the ASCIA website in several locations and have been updated in ASCIA anaphylaxis e-training courses:
+The general ASCIA plans with QR codes are now available on the ASCIA website in several locations and have been updated in ASCIA anaphylaxis e-training courses:

-The generic versions of ASCIA plans have been available for several years, for the following reasons:
+The general versions of ASCIA plans have been available for several years, for the following reasons:

-- To enable translations, generic orange ASCIA First Aid Plan for Anaphylaxis were introduced in 2012.
+- To enable translations, the general orange ASCIA First Aid Plan for Anaphylaxis were introduced in 2012.

-- To prepare for the situation where other brands of adrenaline injector devices may have been introduced at short notice, due to supply issues, generic red ASCIA Action Plans for Anaphylaxis were introduced in 2018.
+- To prepare for the situation where other brands of adrenaline injector devices may have been introduced at short notice, due to supply issues, the general red ASCIA Action Plan for Anaphylaxis was introduced in 2018.

-- To provide a illustrative training tool, without being brand specific, generic red ASCIA Action Plans for Anaphylaxis and orange ASCIA First Aid Plan for Anaphylaxis have been used in ASCIA anaphylaxis e-training courses since 2018.
+- To provide a illustrative training tool, without being brand specific, a general red ASCIA Action Plans for Anaphylaxis and orange ASCIA First Aid Plan for Anaphylaxis have been used in ASCIA anaphylaxis e-training courses since 2018.